-- All use of personal devices (including but not limited to; tablets and 'smart' watches) and mobile phones will take place in accordance with the law and other appropriate policies, such as behaviour and child protection. - Electronic devices of any kind that are brought onto site are the responsibility of the user. - All members of Alfriston School community are advised to take steps to protect their mobile phones or devices from loss, theft or damage; we accept no responsibility for the loss, theft or damage of such items on our premises. - All members of Alfriston School community are advised to use passwords/pin numbers to ensure that unauthorised calls or actions cannot be made on their phones or devices; passwords and pin numbers should be kept confidential and mobile phones and personal devices should not be shared. - Mobile phones and personal devices are not permitted to be used in specific areas within the site such as changing rooms, toilets and swimming pools. - The sending of abusive or inappropriate messages or content via mobile phones or personal devices is forbidden by any member of the community; any breaches will be dealt with as part of our behaviour policy. - All members of Alfriston School community are advised to ensure that their mobile phones and personal devices do not contain any content which may be offensive, derogatory or would otherwise contravene our behaviour or child protection policies.
+- All use of personal devices (including but not limited to; tablets and 'smart' watches) and mobile phones will take place in accordance with the law and other appropriate policies, such as Behaviour and Anti-Bullying and Child Protection and Safeguarding. - Electronic devices of any kind that are brought onto site are the responsibility of the user.

+- All members of Alfriston School community are advised to take steps to protect their mobile phones or devices from loss, theft or damage; we accept no responsibility for the loss, theft or damage of such items on our premises. - All members of Alfriston School community are advised to use passwords/pin numbers to ensure that unauthorised calls or actions cannot be made on their phones or devices; passwords and pin numbers should be kept confidential and mobile phones and personal devices should not be shared. - Mobile phones and personal devices are not permitted to be used in specific areas within the site such as changing rooms, toilets and swimming pools. - The sending of abusive or inappropriate messages or content via mobile phones or personal devices is forbidden by any member of the community; any breaches will be dealt with as part of our Staff Code of Conduct, Parent Carer and Visitor Code of Conduct and Behaviour & Anti-Bullying Policy - All members of Alfriston School community are advised to ensure that their mobile phones and personal devices do not contain any content which may be offensive, derogatory or would otherwise contravene our Staff Code of Conduct, Parent Carer and Visitor Code of Conduct, Behaviour & Anti-Bullying Policy and Child Protection Policy & Safeguarding Policy.